c4ei/ai2/README.md

 # Exemplifying the use of the web application on computers and mobiles.

 ## Using the web application on Desktop
-In the video that will be presented below, you will be able to see the different animations and options that Lovelace provides in its web application.
+In the video that will be presented below, you will be able to see the different animations and options that AiC4EI provides in its web application.

 [![Watch the video](https://www.freeiconspng.com/uploads/play-button-icon-png-8.png)](/Documentation/static/videos/WebApp-Usage.mp4)